 [Please note some misleading and downright false claims are unfortunately made in the name of record breaking.
-So please see a break down of youngest records below and let us know if think any data is incorrect, also see ‘www.adventurestats.com’ and Guinness World Records for independent and reliable polar record data]
+So please see a break down of youngest records below which is accurate to the best of our knowledge, also see ‘www.adventurestats.com’ and Guinness World Records for independent and reliable polar record data]

 Lewis Ezra Clarke: date of birth 18th November 1997, Bristol, England.

 AGE: 16 yrs and 61 days when reached the South Pole.